Personal Financial Help

 Auto Loans

 Before you take out a loan to pay for your next vehicle, read the Consumer Financial Protection Bureau guide to understanding and comparing auto loans.
 Or read about costly misconceptions about car loans to avoid taking out a loan you may not be able to afford.
+Illinois Legal Aid has an overview of car loans as well as one on buying a used car.
+If you do not repay an auto loan, the car may be repossessed.
+If this has happened to you, try these additional resources.

 Retirement and Estate Planning

 Estate planning is considering how your assets will be managed and distributed after you die or become incapacitated.
 It usually includes making a will or trust, naming an executor and beneficiaries of your assets, and even setting up funeral arrangements.
-A will is a legal document instructing how your property should be handled after your death.
-If you have minor children, a will can have instructions for their custody and care.
-Making a will is important.
-Not having a will before you die is known as intestate.
-In these cases, state laws will determine how decisions are made.
-Find basic guides to understanding estate planning in the Illinois State Bar Association Guide to Estate Planning or with Investopedia.
+Find basic guides to understanding estate planning in the Illinois State Bar Association Guide to Estate Planning, on Investopedia, or the Illinois Financial Wellness Hub.
+Nolo also has a comprehensive overview, and books are available at the library.